 - Free shampoo in your hotel room?
 Don’t wash with it.

 - And while we’re at it, you don’t know how that hotel water was filtered or where it came from so…. just don’t bathe.

-For many people this food blogger is being heralded as a saint, an investigative reporter and an advocate for all of us.
-Really?
-She’s just a woman with no formal industry training who likes to pick apart every food and company on the planet.
+For many people the food blogger who “exposed” Starbucks was heralded as an investigative reporter and an advocate for all of us.
+Really, she’s just a woman with no formal industry training who likes to pick apart every food and company on the planet.
 I came across her blog years ago.
-There have been several mainstream media reports about her more recently so I’ll let those reports speak for themselves.
+There have been several mainstream media reports about her.
+I’ll let those reports speak for themselves.

 Lastly, do I believe in transparency?
 Of course.
 If the ingredients in this Starbucks drink were not listed publicly, as claimed, then yes, I believe the company could have done better.
 They should list their ingredients.
 I do value having ingredient lists available on everything from fast food menus to labels on boxed goods.
 I also strongly value having calorie counts available for these same foods.

 I’m not advocating corruption in the food industry.
 But I’m not also going to advocate to believe every word an untrained professional posts on her blog.
 I am advocating we all have choices.
 And they are OUR choices.
 Last time I checked we have known about the connection between smoking cigarettes and cancer for 50+ years but I still see people smoking every day.
 Today my choice is to drink this latte.